By Roy Burner - Minister of the Gospel

 Message for today is more needful as we see division rather than unity; national pride being ripped apart rather than united, racism raising its ugly head in many countries, with an attempt to wipe out various unwanted elements that would help to unite; if allowed to nurture rather than destroy.

-The message for today can be found in what apostle Paul wrote so many years ago: If I have not charity (or love), I am become as a sounding brass, or a tinkling cymbal.
-Though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not love, I am nothing.
+The message for today can be found in what apostle Paul wrote so many years ago: Though I speak with the tongues of men and of angels, and have not charity (or love), I am become as a sounding brass, or a tinkling (or clanging) cymbal.
+And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity (or love), I am nothing.

-Though I bestow all my goods to feed the poor, and have not love, it profits me nothing.
-Love suffers long, and is kind, love envies not; love does not brag on itself, is not arrogant.
-Love seeks not her own, is not easily provoked, thinks no evil; rejoices not in iniquity, but rejoices in truth; bears all things, believes all things, hopes all things, endure all things.
-Love never fails (1 Corinthians 13:1-8) is truly a much needed reminder in a message for today.
+And though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity (or love), it profits me nothing.
+Charity (or love) suffers long, and is kind, envies not; does not vaunts (or brag) on itself, is not puffed up (or arrogant).
+Does not behave itself unseemly (or rudely), seeks not her own, is not easily provoked, thinks no evil; rejoices not in iniquity, but rejoices in the truth (1 Corinthians 13:1-6).
+Love's characteristics is a much needed reminder as a message for today!

-The message for today is that we are seeing the fulfillment of the warning of the prophet Isaiah, so very long ago: Those who call evil good, and good evil; put darkness for light, and light for darkness; bitter for sweet, and sweet for bitter.
-Wise in their own eyes, and prudent in their own sight.
-Justify the wicked for reward, and take away the righteousness of the righteous from him.
+The message for today is that we are seeing the fulfillment of the warning of the prophet Isaiah, so very long ago: Woe to the that call evil good, and good evil; put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!
+Woe to them that are wise in their own eyes, and prudent in their own sight Isaiah!

-Whose end would be as the fire devours the stubble, and flames consume the chaff, their root (or evilness) shall be as rottenness; because they have cast away the law of the Lord, and despised the word of the Holy One (Isaiah 5:20-24).
+Woe to them that are mighty to drink wine, and men of strength to mingle strong drink: Which justify the wicked for reward, and take away the righteousness of the righteous from him!
+Therefore as the fire devours the stubble, and flames consume the chaff, so their root (or evilness) shall be as rottenness; and their blossom shall go up as the dust; because they have cast away the law of the Lord, of hosts, and despised the word of the Holy One of Israel (Isaiah 5:20-24).

 We are presently seeing such happening, in many nations of the world, by those who are seeking to mold the way of thinking; by influencing others, to adopt ill-conceived notions.
 We see many nations divided, because of various factions opposing one another, rather than uniting for the good of the country.